Most people feel that they are not living to their fullest potential.

 - Increases Human Growth Hormone (HCH).

 Human Growth Hormone is a metabolic protein that protects lean muscle and metabolic balance.
-Human growth hormone increased an average of 1,300 percent in women and 2,000 percent in men during a 24-hour fasting period.
+Human growth hormone increased 1,300 percent in women and 2,000 percent in men during a 24-hour fasting period.

 Most foods block the flow of energy or chi in the body.
-The less you eat, the more energy you can experience.
-Finally, fasting also supports detoxification, which could be the biggest benefit to your pineal gland.
+The less you eat, the more fuel you can experience.
+Finally, fasting also supports detoxification, which could be the most significant benefit to your pineal gland.

 How to use sun observation to activate the pineal gland